-Senators eliminate Rangers, book spot in Eastern Conference final
+Senators book spot in Eastern final with win over Rangers

 They did just that.
 Less than five minutes into the game, Mike Hoffman scored his fourth of the postseason when he tipped a Karlsson drive from the point past Rangers goaltender Henrik Lundqvist.
 It was only the second shot of the game for the Senators.

-Former Ranger Derick Brassard was given a four-minute penalty for cutting Mats Zuccarello with a high stick, but the Rangers count mount little threat against Anderson.
+Former Ranger Derick Brassard was given a four-minute penalty for cutting Mats Zuccarello with a high stick, but the Rangers could mount little threat against Anderson.

-Lundqvist was himself mostly in good form early, at one point stopping a Karlsson drive from the slot while flat on his back.
+Lundqvist was mostly in good form early, at one point stopping a Karlsson drive from the slot while flat on his back.

 Closing in on the 15-minute mark of the first period, however, Mark Stone came over the New York blueline and fired a hard wrist shot that beat Lundqvist to the blocker side.
 For Stone, who has struggled against the Rangers, it was also his fourth goal of the playoffs.